-Our curriculum explores diverse ways of thinking across disciplines as well as the integration of academic and experiential learning.
-With flexibility via three Honors designations (Interdisciplinary, Departmental and College Honors), the core curriculum central to Interdisciplinary and College Honors provides an academic experience that encourages students to see the relationships between their academic pursuits and the rest of their personal and professional lives.
-In addition to featuring small and engaging Honors courses, the curriculum emphasizes the importance of experiential learning, reflection, and a broad understanding of the interconnectedness of knowledge, a process facilitated by a portfolio.
+Our curriculum explores diverse ways of thinking across disciplines and encourages students to see the relationships between their academic pursuits and the rest of their personal and professional lives.
+In addition to featuring small and engaging interdisciplinary Honors courses, we emphasize the importance of experiential learning, reflection, and a broad understanding of the interconnectedness of knowledge, a process facilitated by a portfolio.

 Our application process continues to match the larger UW's timeline:

-- Our final deadline will match the UW's application deadline (midnight on December 1, 2014);
+- Our deadline matches the UW's application deadline (midnight on December 1, 2015);

-- All UW Honors Program freshman admissions decisions will be mailed between March 23-April 6, 2015.
+- Honors Program freshman admissions decisions will be mailed March 21-April 15, 2016.

-For the freshman Honors class of 2014 we received over 2,500 applications and accepted over 800 to reach our goal of 225 students.
-Our admissions committee carefully reviewed these applications, selecting students who indicated a commitment to interdisciplinary inquiry, experiential engagement and reflection, as well as a commitment to serving the community.
-We continue to keep a wait list, reflecting the quality of our applicant pool and the eagerness for participation in interdisciplinary learning.
-Each year we manage to take a small number of students from the list into the Program and we anticipate that practice will continue.
+For the freshman Honors class of 2015, we received over 2,900 applications and enrolled 225 students.
+We will continue to keep a wait list, reflecting the quality of our applicant pool and the eagerness for participation in interdisciplinary learning.
+Each year we admit a small number of students from the list and we anticipate that practice will continue.

-We continue to ask recommenders to complete a short form (available online).
-Please note that if we do not receive this recommendation form, we will not be able to review a student’s application.
-A surprising number of students are not considered each year because recommenders fail to send their recommendations on time or at all.
-Please note that if students are not admitted for Autumn of their freshman year, they can apply for second year admission in the Spring quarter of their first year.
-Additionally, Departmental Honors is available for all UW students who satisfy their major’s individual requirements.
+We continue to ask recommenders to complete a short form.
+Please note that if we do not receive the form, we are not able to review a student’s application.
+A surprising number of students are not considered each year because recommenders fail to send recommendations on time or at all.

-In order to provide further assistance for you in advising your students, I am including information below that I hope will clarify what we are looking for in applicants to the Program.
-It is my hope that you can help students decide if what we are offering suits both their short-term and long-term goals.
+In order to provide further assistance for you in advising your students, I am including information below that I hope will further clarify what we are looking for in applicants.
+It is my hope that you can help students decide if what we are offering suits both their short- and long-term goals.

 Thank you for recommending the UW Honors Program to your students.
-For a glance at what some of this year’s graduates have achieved, please visit http://honors.uw.edu/community/grads/.
-Our students are truly remarkable and we hope that we will include your students in the class of 2018.
+Please take a glance at what some of this year’s graduates have achieved; our students are truly remarkable and we hope that we will include your students in the our future classes.